Wikipedia - Free Ency

 An Introduction to Hinduism - A guide to various aspects of Indian religious thought and inter-religious understanding and religious tolerance (from Justus-Liebig-Universität Gießen, Germany).
 Full Text version also available for download in PDF.

-Kumbh Mela, India.
-Kumbh Mela is one of the largest celebrations on earth, and millions of Hindus visit four cities on a 12-yearly cycle to expunge their sins by bathing in especially holy stretches of the Ganges and its tributaries, from Lonely Planet Theme Guides.
+Kumbh Mela: a guide to the world's largest religious gathering in India from Lonely Planet.
+Kumbh Mela is one of the largest celebrations on earth, and millions of Hindus visit four cities on a 12-yearly cycle to expunge their sins by bathing in especially holy stretches of the Ganges and its tributaries.

 Hanukkah.
 History of Hanukkah from History Channel.
 "Hanukkah is celebrated for eight days and nights, starting on the 25th of Kislev on the Hebrew calendar (which is November-December on the Gregorian calendar).
 In Hebrew, the word "Hanukkah" means "dedication."
 Includes Traditions of Hanukkah and Amazing Hanukkah Feats.